Littleham ‘needs a safe crossing’

 “We just feel that nobody cares and that people are so concerned about not upsetting the holidaymakers nothing ever gets done.

-Councillor Eileen Wragg, the county councillor Exmouth and Littleham said she would see the problems for herself and lobby county highways chiefs add a crossing.
+Councillor Eileen Wragg, the county councillor for Exmouth and Littleham, said she would see the problems for herself and lobby county highways chiefs to add a crossing.